magento/devdocs/guides/v2.2/config-guide/bootstrap/magento-modes.md

 ## Maintenance mode

-Run the Magento software in maintenance mode when you need to take your site offline, for example when you are performing installation and upgrade tasks.
-When your site is in maintenance mode, normal site visitors get a `Service Temporarily Unavailable` message when they navigate to your store.
-You can configure maintenance mode to allow visitors from authorized IP addresses to view the store normally.
+Run Magento in maintenance mode to take your site offline while you complete maintainenance, upgrade, or configuration tasks.
+In maintenance mode, the site redirects visitors to a default `Service Temporarily Unavailable` page.

-You can [enable and disable maintenance mode]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-maint.html) and configure exempt IP addresses using Magento CLI commands.
+You can create a [custom mainenance page]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html#compman-trouble-maint-create.html), manually enable and disable maintenance mode, and configure maintenance mode to allow visitors from authorized IP addresses to view the store normally.
+See [enable and disable maintenance mode]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-maint.html).

-For customers using {{site.data.var.ece}}, maintenance mode is enabled automatically for the duration of the deploy phase.
-When the deployment completes sucessfully, maintenance mode is turned off, and the Magento application is put back into production mode.
+If you are using {{site.data.var.ece}}, the Magento application runs in maintenance mode during the deploy phase.
+When the deployment completes successfully, Magento returns to running in production mode.
 See [Deployment hooks]({{ page.baseurl }}/cloud/reference/discover-deploy.html).

 #### Next step